 - or federalgovernment entity; - (b) Subjected to a documented action by a local, state, or federal government entity related tocode enforcement; - (c) Participant in State or federal Witness Protection Program; - (d) A victim of Domestic Violence dating violence, sexual assault, or stalking as defined in the Violence Against Women Act. - (e) Substandard Housing.
-The substandard preference is divided into three major rankingfactors as further defined and is implemented in the following priority order. - (i) Homeless; - (ii) Applicants residing in units that have been declared unfit for habitation; and - (iii) Applicants currently residing in units, which contain one or more Housing Quality Standard or local housing code violations that cannot be corrected in a reasonable period of time. - (iv) Families referred to the HCV tenant-based waiting list from the HAPGC's ADA/504 Coordinator or other HAPGC authorized personnel either from the Public Housing waiting list where there is no immediate adequate housing to suit the family documented disability needs OR from the existing Public Housing program where there is no adequate housing to suit the family documented disability needs.
-Families referred in this category take priority regardless ofdate and time of application within this preference for the next available tenant-based voucher.
-However, families with this preference are selected based upon their date and time of placementsuch that they are selected in order of placement on this list with this preference.
+The substandard preference is divided into the following major ranking factors as further defined and is implemented in the following priority order. - (i) Homeless; - (ii) Applicants residing in units that have been declared unfit for habitation; and - (iii) Applicants currently residing in units, which contain one or more Housing Quality Standard or local housing code violations that cannot be corrected in a reasonable period of time. - (iv) Families referred to the HCV tenant-based waiting list from the HAPGC's ADA/504 Coordinator or other HAPGC authorized personnel either from the Public Housing waiting list where there is no immediate adequate housing to suit the family documented disability needs OR from the existing Public Housing program where there is no adequate housing to suit the family documented disability needs.
+Families referred in this category take priority regardless of date and time of application within this preference for the next available tenant-based voucher.
+However, families with this preference are selected based upon their date and time of placement such that they are selected in order of placement on this list with this preference. - (f) Any resident of a HAPGC Public Housing or other affordable property that is being relocated due to a RAD Conversion or other demolition or disposition activity will be considered an involuntary displacement and given priority preference points to receive a tenant-based voucher to facilitate the relocation from the development that is subject pending redevelopment.
+This preference has priority over all other preferences and only applies to applicants who reside in the affected HAPGC-owned and or managed properties